mmoskal/codal-bluepill/README.md

-# codal-stm32f103re
+# codal-bluepill

-Codal target for STM32F103RE
+Codal target for Blue Pill board based on STM32F103xB

+This currently only works with MakeCode/PXT - the model needs to updated for Blue Pill pinout.